dtnitsch/compendiums/README.md

 		- UI?

+API
+	- REST
+	- GET / POST only
+	- Get (List/Collection/Compendium) by:
+		- Key
+	- List Statistics
+		- Views
+		- Used in Collections
+		- Used Compendiums
-API - make public?
+		- Likes

 DB
 --
-- Assets: title, alias (unique list of all items), datetime
-- Lists: Name of list, alias, user id, datetime, description
-- Asset List Map: asset id, list id, datetime
-- Compendiums: title, alias, desc, user, datetime
-- Compendium List Map: list_id, list description (custom to here - label?), number_to_display (show 2 - 6 items from list)

 # gm_tools